-The table below summarises the results of the 2006 survey of DR programmes available within the USA.
+The table below summarises the results of the 2006 survey of DSP programs available within the USA.

-Incentive-Based Demand Response Programme Number of Entities offering programme
+Incentive-Based Demand Response Program Number of businesses offering program

 Direct load control 234

 Interruptible/ curtailed load 218

 Demand bidding/ buyback 18

 Emergency demand response 27

 Ancillary services markets 1

-Source: Adapted from Table IV-1, FERC 2006 survey results.35
+Source: Adapted from Table IV-1, FERC 2006 survey results.38

 The above table highlight the predominance of "traditional" load control and interruptible load initiatives.
-The number of new demand response programmes is increasing, while participation in controlled and interruptible load programmes has been in overall decline since the late 1990's.
-FERC has noted that this trend may be partly attributable to mandated industry restructuring at the state level which has diluted or reduced the benefits of investment in load control infrastructure, as well as increased reserve capacity.36 In some states demand response and load curtailment services have been deemed a competitive service.
+The number of new demand response programs is increasing, while participation in controlled and interruptible load programmes has been in overall decline since the late 1990's.
+FERC has noted that this trend may be partly attributable to mandated industry restructuring at the state level which has diluted or reduced the benefits of investment in load control infrastructure, as well as increased reserve capacity.39 In some states demand response and load curtailment services have been deemed a competitive service.
 Following this, distributors were required to (or voluntarily opted to) divest these operations, which were subsequently scaled back or shut down.

-Following the low level of participation identified in the 2006 survey, FERC has taken steps to encourage DR initiatives: notably, it has revised its Open Access Transmission Tariff regulations to require that demand response be incorporated in transmission planning by grid operators.
+Following the low level of participation identified in the 2006 survey, FERC has taken steps to encourage DSP initiatives: notably, it has revised its Open Access Transmission Tariff regulations to require that demand response be incorporated in transmission planning by grid operators.

-A number of industry and regulatory barriers have been identified as potentially impeding the adoption of DR initiatives.
-In terms of incentives to implement initiatives other than time of use pricing, uncertainty around the regulatory treatment of investment in DR-related infrastructure that may become stranded is one risk identified as discouraging DR initiatives.
-In addition, certain states are reviewing potential compensation models for network operators, who may be disadvantaged in the short run by DR programmes which reduce energy demand.37
+A number of industry and regulatory barriers have been identified as potentially impeding the adoption of DSP initiatives.
+In terms of incentives to implement initiatives other than time of use pricing, uncertainty around the regulatory treatment of investment in DSP-related infrastructure that may become stranded is one risk identified as discouraging DSP initiatives.
+In addition, certain states are reviewing potential compensation models for network operators, who may be disadvantaged in the short run by DSP programs that reduce energy demand.40

-FERC has previously canvassed this issue, identifying regulation and legislation around wholesale and retail markets as inadvertently impeding participation in reliability based DR programmes, including settlement and payment procedures for wholesale markets and state restructuring legislation that particularly inhibit the participation of demand aggregators in wholesale markets.
-In addition, regulatory risk due to uncertainty over federal-state
+FERC has previously canvassed this issue, identifying regulation and legislation around wholesale and retail markets as inadvertently impeding participation in reliability based DR programs, including settlement and payment procedures for wholesale markets and state restructuring legislation that particularly inhibit the participation of demand aggregators in wholesale markets.
+In addition, regulatory risk due to uncertainty over federal-state jurisdiction of demand response initiatives operating in the wholesale market have also been identified as potential impediments.41

-35 FERC Assessment of Demand Response and Advanced Metering 2006.
+38 FERC Assessment of Demand Response and Advanced Metering 2006.
 Staff Report, August 2006, Page 63.

-36 Ibid, Page 10.
+39 Ibid, Page 10.

-37 Ibid, Page 127.
+40 Ibid, Page 127.